pywbem/pywbem/docs/utilities.rst

 mof_compiler
 ------------

-The ``mof_compiler`` command is a command line interface to the pywbem MOF compiler.
-It compiles MOF files, and updates the repository of a WBEM server with the result.
+The ``mof_compiler`` command compiles MOF files and updates the CIM repository of a WBEM server with the result.

-The MOF compiler can also be invoked from programs via the :ref:`MOF compiler API`.

-The MOF compiler has a pluggable interface for the CIM repository.
-The default implementation of that interface uses a WBEM server as its repository.
-The plug interface is also described in the :ref:`MOF compiler API`.

-Usage
-^^^^^
+If the compiler fails, any changes made to the CIM repository in the WBEM server as part of the current compilation are rolled back.
+A limitation is that changes to qualifier declarations are not yet rolled back (see issue #990).

+The compiler provides a dry-run mode that simulates the compilation but does not change the CIM repository in the WBEM server.

 Here is the help text of the command:

 .. include:: mof_compiler.help.txt
    :literal:
+   :code: text

 .. _`wbemcli`:

 wbemcli
 -------

-The ``wbemcli`` command is a WBEM client command line interface (CLI).
-It is implemented as an interactive shell.
+The ``wbemcli`` command is a WBEM client in the form of a shell that provides an interactive Python environment for issuing WBEM operations to a WBEM server.

-The WBEM client CLI does not have an external API on its own; it is for the most part a consumer of the :ref:`WBEM client library API`.

-Usage
-^^^^^
+See :ref:`Python functions in wbemcli` for details on the Python functions available in that environment.

 Here is the help text of the command:

 .. include:: wbemcli.help.txt
    :literal:
+   :code: text

+.. _`Python functions in wbemcli`:

-Global functions
+Python functions in wbemcli
-^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. automodule:: wbemcli
    :members: